 Berkshire Hathaway’s Majority stockholder Warren Buffet with Barack Obama

-During one of his company’s annual shareholder meetings, Warren Buffet announced that buying out Berkshire Hathaway, a textile company that was on the verge of bankruptcy in 1964, was perhaps one of the biggest mistakes he ever made during his entire investing career.
+Berkshire Hathaway is, by far, the most expensive stock in the world.
+During one of his company’s annual shareholder meetings, Warren Buffet, the founder and chairmen, announced that buying out Berkshire Hathaway in 1964, was perhaps one of the biggest mistakes he ever made during his entire investing career.

 He further claimed that had he not bought more shares of the company and directly invested the capital to the insurance business, the money would have paid big time by now.

-But here it is, Berkshire Hathaway now owns more than 60 different companies in various sectors, while owning majority stakes in as much as 20 other companies.
-It is currently the sixth largest publicly traded company (by market capitalization) in the world.
+But here it is, Berkshire Hathaway now owns more than 60 different companies in various sectors, while owning majority stakes in as many as 20 other companies including the likes of Coca-Cola Company, BOA (Bank of America), and Apple.
+It is currently the sixth-largest publicly-traded company (by market capitalization) in the world.